Splendour in the Grass, Beyond the Valley, Falls Festival: we run you through the best music festivals down under.

 Splendour in the Grass

-Despite boasting not a single blade of what could reasonably be called 'grass', Splendour is easily one of Australia's most popular and most respected festivals.
-Timing it in mid-winter may not help the yellowy-brown colour underfoot, but it does help Splendour pull in genuine A-listers on their way to other dates in Asia.
+Splendour is easily one of Australia's most popular and most respected festivals.
+Timing it in mid-winter may not help the yellowy-brown colour underfoot, but it does help the festival pull in genuine A-listers on their way to other dates in Asia.

 Bluesfest Byron Bay

-Headliners: Jack Johnson, Ben Harper & The Innocent Criminals, George Clinton & Parliament Funkadelic, Iggy Pop, Ray Lamontagne, Snarky Puppy
+Lineup (2019): Jack Johnson, Ben Harper & The Innocent Criminals, George Clinton & Parliament Funkadelic, Iggy Pop, Ray Lamontagne, Snarky Puppy

-Fancy experiencing music, food and wine in the picturesque Hunter Valley in New South Wales?
-If the answer is yes, then look no further than Grapevine Gathering where you can kick back and enjoy the sounds of some of our indie, dance and alternative favourites while indulging in the finest of culinary delights, such as wood-fired pizzas, gourmet burgers and slow-cooked, smoked treats.
+If you fancy experiencing music, food and wine in picturesque wine country, then look no further than Grapevine Gathering where you can kick back and enjoy the sounds of some of our indie, dance and alternative favourites while indulging in the finest of culinary delights, such as wood-fired pizzas, gourmet burgers and slow-cooked, smoked treats.

-Headliners: Anderson .Paak & The Free Nationals, Interpol, Catfish and the Bottlemen, Vance Joy, CHVRCHES, Toto, The Vaccines, First Aid Kit
+Lineup (2018): Anderson .Paak & The Free Nationals, Interpol, Catfish and the Bottlemen, Vance Joy, CHVRCHES, Toto, The Vaccines, First Aid Kit

-Sitting proud atop the tree, Falls Festival whips up a reliably hyped atmosphere as the end of the year approaches.
+Sitting among the true elite, Falls Festival whips up a reliably hyped atmosphere as the end of the year approaches.
 It's a darling of triple j radio station, and it's just about the truest representation you could imagine of the country's alternative music scene (with plenty of international stars chucked in for good measure).

 Where & when: Lorne (Vic) - 28-31 December 2019 |Marion Bay (SA) - 29-31 December 2019| Byron Bay (NSW) - 31 December 2019 - 2 January 2020| Fremantle (WA) 5-6 January 2020